-Although students are permitted to bring cell phones to school, it is not encouraged.
+Although students are permitted to bring cell phones and wear smart watches to school, it is not encouraged.
 If a student brings a cell phone to school, it may not be used inside the school building without permission from SSCS staff.
-The cell phone must be turned off before entering the school building and immediately placed in the student's locker (or book bag if the student does not have a locker).
 Students may not carry the phone with them during school hours (i.e. in their pocket).
 Students shall not use them, display them openly, or leave them in the "on" position" during regular school hours.
-If student is scheduled for an after school activity, including but not limited to clubs and tutoring, cell phone shall be kept off until such activity is over.
-Cell phones must be turned off and must be in lockers/book bag during the school hours.
-The policy applies to any type of use not just voice calls.
-Cell phones may not be used during the school day to take photographs, to send or receive text messages, or to make phone calls.
-Students should check their cell phone before entering the building and make sure that it is in the "off" position.
-Students who are found in possession of a pager or cellular telephone shall have the item confiscated by school administration.
-The cell phone will only be returned directly to the parent/guardian.
+Cell phones must be turned off and must be in lockers/book bag during school hours.
+Additionally, smart watches must be on "do not disturb" during school hours.
+If a student is scheduled for an after-school activity, including but not limited to clubs and tutoring, the cell phone shall be kept off until such activity is over.
+This policy applies to any type of use, not just texts or voice calls.
+Cell phones and smart watches may not be used during the school day to take photographs or videos, to send or receive text messages, or to make phone calls.
+Students who are found in possession of a cell phone or engage in improper use of a smart watch shall have the item confiscated by school administration and will only be returned directly to the parent/guardian.